Jeimer Candelario Player Props: Nationals vs. Royals

-On Saturday, Jeimer Candelario (.455 on-base percentage in past 10 games, 137 points above season-long percentage) and the Washington Nationals play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 4:10 PM ET.
+On Sunday, Jeimer Candelario (.422 on-base percentage in past 10 games, 98 points above season-long percentage) and the Washington Nationals play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Royals.
+In his most recent game, he had two hits (going 2-for-4 with a double) against the Royals.

 Jeimer Candelario Game Info & Props vs. the Royals